-Big changes in store for Android in India, may affect it globally in the future
+Big changes in store for Android in India, may affect it globally (Updated)

 - Google is making changes to Android in India following a ruling from the Competition Commission of India.

-- The changes will things like allowing sideloaded apps and app stores, user choice billing, default search engine choice, and more.
+- The ruling will force Google to change how it approaches things like sideloaded apps and app stores, user choice billing, default search engine choice, and more.

 - It’s possible that this change could affect how Android operates in other parts of the world.